-- Asset Protection - Having an operating agreement and keeping records of operations helps establish the separateness of the business from the owner for liability and tax purposes.
+- Asset Protection - Having an operating agreement and keeping records of operations helps establish the separation of the business from the owner for liability and tax purposes.
 If you don't have an operating agreement, you will find it more difficult to show that your business is separate from you.
-This is crucial, particularly if there are or might be liability issues.
+This is crucial if there are or might be liability issues.

-- Ownership - The operating agreement will set the rules on how ownership can be sold or purchased and how the ownership shares should be priced.
+- Ownership - The operating agreement will set the rules of how ownership can be sold or purchased and how the ownership shares should be priced.
 It explains dissolution handling or selling of ownership when closing a company or when a member is leaving.
-Additionally, it will tell what happens if the owner dies or is unable to run the business.
+It will also describe what happens if the owner dies or is unable to run the business.
 Your operating agreement should include a clause stipulating who will manage the LLC if you are unable to do so.
 Unless this specific provision is in place, it may be difficult for your family to continue the business or dispose of it without a lengthy legal battle.

 As mentioned above, the operating agreement isn’t a necessary legal document in every state.
-However, some institutions and professionals may require to see a copy.
+However, some institutions and professionals may require a copy.
 Examples include:

 - Banks, investors, and lending companies will need an operating agreement to review financials, business structure, and look at what the loan will be used for.